 However, a school bus crash doesn’t have to be fatal for it to be a cause of worry.
 Take a case that happened this week.
 A man driving a school bus carrying 68 children was backing up and hit a parked car.
 No one was injured in that collision at the time of the report.
 However, it is possible that injuries might crop up later in the form of headaches or an ache in the body.
-Whiplash is rare on school buses because of the …
+Whiplash is rare on school buses because of the very high …

 A 10-year-old Early County child was killed and at least six other people were hurt in a recent school bus crash.
 According to the Georgia State Patrol, the accident occurred on Highway 39 four miles south of Fort Gaines in Clay County.
 Law enforcement officers stated the driver of a Pataula Charter Academy school bus lost control of the vehicle while navigating a curve and left the roadway around 4 pm.
 The bus was reportedly headed towards Blakely when the wreck occurred.